De Boer gets 1st win as Netherlands coach - WHIZ News

 Smail Prevljak cut the lead in the 63rd minute shortly after coming on as a substitute, converting a cross from Edin Visca.
 The pair combined again in the 77th minute, but Prevljak’s shot looped just wide of Tim Krul’s goal.

-The Netherlands went top of Group 1 with eight points from five games, ahead of Italy playing Poland later Sunday.
+Italy tops Group 1 after beating Poland 2-0 Sunday.
+Italy has nine points, one more than the Netherlands, with Poland on seven points.

-The Netherlands’ final group match is Wednesday against Poland, while last-place Bosnia hosts Italy.
+The Netherlands’ final group match takes place Wednesday at Poland, while last-place Bosnia hosts Italy.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports